Open your eyes to science!

 - Any photo that demonstrates communicates or explains a scientific, technological, engineering, or mathematical concept or phenomenon is eligible.

-- The internet entry form requires the contestant to describe briefly the concept or phenomenon associated with each photo.
+- The internet entry form requires the contestant to describe briefly the concept or phenomenon associated with each photo in English.

 - Photos must be the sole work of the contestant.

-- Photos must be captured using a digital camera – photos created by software are not permitted
+- Photos must be captured using a digital camera – photos created by any software are not allowed

 - Photos must not include a watermark or descriptive text.

 All photos and the Online Registration Form must be submitted for the 2022 edition by no later than August 11, 2022.